 from the command line or a script.

-Note: Although the process finishes right away, there is a delay before the files are actually removed.
-This is because the uninstaller is copied to a temporary location to enable it to remove itself.
-Make sure that the working directory is not inside the Unity install location.
+Note: Although the process finishes right away, there’s a delay before the files are actually removed.
+This is because the process copies the uninstaller to a temporary location so it can remove itself.
+Make sure that the working directory isn’t located within the folder where you installed Unity.
 If it is, the uninstaller is unable to remove the folder.

 .